LuMiSxh/Hantei/tools/README.md

 # Hantei Command-Line Tools

-This directory contains optional, feature-gated command-line tools for the Hantei evaluation engine.
-These tools are not included in a default library build and are intended for debugging, testing, and data generation.
+This directory contains optional, feature-gated command-line tools and utilities for the Hantei evaluation engine.
+These tools are intended for debugging, testing, and data generation.

 ## Tools Overview

 1.  **Hantei CLI (`hantei-cli`)**: The main debugging and evaluation runner.
 2.  **Data Generator (`data-gen`)**: A utility for creating randomized test data.
+3.  **Recipe Visualizer (`visualizer.html`)**: An interactive, browser-based tool to view recipe graphs.

 ---